I get it, condensation in your terrariums can be super annoying.

 How to Reduce Terrarium Condensation

-- Open up your terrarium – Ventilating your terrarium occasionally will balance out the humidity a little.
-Just don’t leave it off too much, your tropical plants and mosses like that humidity after all.
+#3: Open up your terrarium – Ventilating your terrarium occasionally will balance out the humidity a little.

-- Wipe the inside of the glass – I know, it seems almost insultingly obvious, but doing so not only immediately removes the condensation, but also removes water permanently from the system.
+#4: Wipe the inside of the glass – I know, it seems almost insultingly obvious, but doing so not only immediately removes the condensation but also removes water permanently from the system.

-- Create a ventilation valve – It kind of defeats the point of having a closed terrarium, but a small valve for ventilation might be enough to reduce condensation whilst preserving the majority of the humidity.
-These terrarium eggs from Design House Stockholm claim to have a spout that “also functions as a valve that lets in air and regulates the moisture and temperature levels inside the greenhouse”.
+For example, these terrarium eggs from Design House Stockholm claim to have a spout that “also functions as a valve that lets in air and regulates the moisture and temperature levels inside the greenhouse.”
 But I can’t personally attest to those claims.

 Over to You